DINoMe-Project/cryptominisat/README.markdown

 * Use `count` for Jaccard distance measure;
 * Use `sampler` for tuple generations;

+Please refer to [ReadMeDINoMe](ReadMeDINoMe.md) for how to use them.

 **Below is the original tutorial for cryptominisat.**

 Docker usage